 What happens when the realm of bad movies and bad video games meet or, rather, clash?

 You are interested in the unknown, the mysterious...

 Plan 9 from Outer Space has been called “the worst movie of all time” more times than I care to remember.
-Watching it today, a modern viewer might found out that it’s not offensive or even that boring.
-Ed had his heart in the right place but everything else didn’t really work out the way he wanted.
-There’s also the infamous Bela Lugosi footage that the director spliced in while using another actor as a stand-in for all his other scenes, because the romanian actor had died before the actual shooting had began.
+Watching it today, where it’s sat in the public domain for decades because the rights were not correctly registered, a modern viewer might think it’s not offensive or even that boring.
+Ed had his heart in the right place but everything else did not seem to really work out the way he wanted.
+There’s also the infamous Bela Lugosi footage that the director spliced in while using another actor as a stand-in for all his other scenes, because the romanian actor had died before shooting had began.

 We are bringing you all the evidence

-Basically, Plan 9 is an adventure game and plays pretty similar to early 90s Legend point-n-click adventures: list of verbs in the bottom right, inventory just above and a small window where all the action happens.
-Music is basically non existent, same with sound effects.
+As mentioned, the interview doesn’t shed much light on how the design for Plan 9 The Game actually went down.
+Still, it is designed to look and play pretty similarly to early 90s Legend Entertainment point-n-click adventures: list of verbs in the bottom right, inventory just above it and a small window where all the action happens.
+Music is pretty much non existent, except for low drones, same with sound effects.

-Perhaps I’m delving too much about it, but trying to capitalize on a bad movie made on a shoestring budget in the fifties via an average adventure game almost forty years later, feels somehow morally wrong.
-Naturally I’m not blaming this on the developers, pretty sure they did the best job they could with the time and resources that Gremlin gave them.
-My point is that this was probably a project that should have been tackled in a different way.
-Or maybe not tackled at all.
-But still, somehow, I’m glad it exists.
+Perhaps I’m getting hung up too much about it, but trying to capitalize on a bad movie made on a shoestring budget forty years before via an average nineties adventure game, feels somehow morally reprehensible.
+Naturally I’m not blaming the developers, since I am pretty sure they had the most honest intentions of just having a bit of harmless fun.
+My point is that this was probably a project that should have been tackled in a different way, or maybe not at all.
+Here comes the twist though: in some way I’m glad it exists.

 An illogical puzzle if there ever was one.